A Git workflow with GitHub Desktop

 Revert a commit

 If you want to undo a commit without deleting the whole commit history, you can revert the respective commit.
 Just go to the history tab in GitHub Desktop and find the commit you want to revert.
-Now right-click on the commit and select Revert changes in commit:
+Right-click on the commit and select Revert changes in commit:

-GitHub Desktop will create a new commit that reverts the original commit:
+GitHub Desktop will create a new commit that reverts the original commit (in this case deleting the pie recipe that was added in the original commit):

 This commit can be pushed just like any other commit.
 This is a safe way to undo changes.